 (c) snarling around the houses at the jungle’s edge.

-(d) restig under the sun outside the cage.
+(d) resting under the sun outside the cage.

 (b) apartheid